tmatic-trading/crypto-platform/README.md

 kline()
 ```

-Returns a list of data in ascending order.
+Returns a list of data in ascending order by datetime.
 The last element is the data for the most recent period.

 ```Python
 [